Target groups

 People with disabilities are vulnerable and can face stigma.
 This means they have less opportunities to get an education, earn a living or participate in society.
 Women are doubly vulnerable.

-To tackle this, SCA supports people with disabilities through physical rehabilitation, livelihood projects, and education, to enable them to become contributing members of society.
+To tackle this, the Solidarity Committee supports people with disabilities through physical rehabilitation, livelihood projects, and education, to enable them to become contributing members of society.
 Just over 20,000 people received physiotherapy in 2022 and 18,000 patients received orthopedic aids such as crutches, orthoses, prostheses and wheelchairs.
-To empower people with disabilities economically, SCA offered vocational training and interest-free loans.
+To empower people with disabilities economically, the Solidarity Committee offered vocational training and interest-free loans.
 Children were supported through special and inclusive education.